Skip to content

 SIMPLE IRA vs 401(k) Plan: 5 Differences to Consider When Switching Plan Types

 Savings Incentive Match Plan for Employee (SIMPLE) IRA plans are, well, simple.
-They have lower fees and are easier to administer, making them an attractive choice for a small business’s first company-sponsored retirement plan.
-But simplicity often means limitations.
-By switching to a 401(k) plan, employers may be able to better leverage their plan to attract and retain talent while increasing their own contribution limits.
+They have lower fees and are easier to administer, making them an attractive choice for a business’s first company-sponsored retirement plan.
+But with simplicity often comes limitations.
+By switching to a 401(k) plan, employers may have more flexibility to leverage their plan to attract and retain talent while increasing their own contributions.

-If you aren’t sure if you should switch from a SIMPLE to a 401(k) plan, keep reading!
+If you’re considering switching from a SIMPLE IRA to a 401(k) plan, keep reading!

-Five differences to consider when weighing a SIMPLE vs. 401(k)
+Five Differences to Consider When Weighing a SIMPLE IRA Plan vs. a 401(k) Plan

 P.S. - If you’re new to offering a company retirement plan, check out this article first which outlines different plan types.